-NTFS permissions are used to control access to directories in Microsoft environments and are particularly relevant for directories that are shared over a network.
+NTFS permissions are used to control access to files and folders in Windows environments and are particularly relevant for directories that are shared over a network.
 While any administrator knows how to set or change NTFS permission levels, the tricky part is how to manage them consistently and efficiently for hundreds or thousands of different users.

-Today, we are going to take a look at the five most common mistakes made when setting NTFS permissions.
-We will also outline some best practice examples of how to share folders and files using NTFS permissions.
+Today, we are going to take a look at five common mistakes made when setting NTFS permissions.
+To help you avoid errors like these, we will also walk you through the best practices for NTFS permission management.

 How to Set NTFS Permissions Correctly

-The 5 Most Common Mistakes When Setting NTFS Permissions
+Setting NTFS Permissions: The 5 Most Common Mistakes

 1. Direct User Access